-U.S. equity market returns over the last several years have been driven by the performance of a narrow group of large cap information technology and Internet stocks that have come to be known as the FAANGs, for Facebook, Amazon.com, Apple, Netflix and Google (now known as Alphabet).
+U.S. equity market returns over the last several years have been driven by the performance of a select group of large cap information technology and Internet stocks that have come to be known as the FAANGs, for Facebook, Amazon.com, Apple, Netflix and Google (now known as Alphabet).
 Our investment teams have shared concerns about the crowding effect that the outlier performance of this group has created.
-While these companies possess unique business models and maintain strong long-term growth potential, we believe more attractive current opportunities may be found in looking beyond the FAANGs to other areas of technology, such as semiconductors.
+While these companies possess unique business models and maintain strong long-term growth potential, we believe attractive current opportunities may also be found in looking beyond the FAANGs to other areas of technology, such as semiconductors.

 Select Chip Stocks Could Buck Late-Cycle Pressure

 Mark Andreessen (founder of Internet pioneer Netscape) once remarked that “Software is eating the world.”
 This has certainly held true as Amazon.com, Facebook and Google have disrupted several industries.
 However, it is also true that the tremendous growth in software functionality has only been enabled by tremendous growth in semiconductor performance.
 Historically, semiconductors have benefited from the power of Moore’s Law, the 50-year-old prediction by Intel co-founder Gordon Moore that the number of transistors on a given circuit would double every 18–24 months or double approxinately every two years.